-This is an informed consent document that has been prepared by Dr. Taylor to inform you about augmentation mammaplasty, the risks, and the alternative treatments.
+This is an informed consent document that has been prepared by the Doctor to inform you about revision pf the capsule after breast augmentation, the risks, and the alternative treatments.
 At your first visit we will educate you as completely as possible regarding the procedure.
 Then, we ask that you think the procedure over so that you feel comfortable with your decision.
-After your surgery has been scheduled, you will return to the office for a second visit called a "pre-operative visit".
-At that time, you will meet with the Patient Coordinator and the Doctor.
+After your surgery has been scheduled, you will return to the office for a second visit called a "rediscussion".
+At that time, you will meet with Patient Coordinator and the Doctor and you will be asked to sign these consent forms.

 It is important that you read this information carefully and completely.
-Please bring these forms with you to your next visit.
-At that time you will initial each page, indicating that you have read the page and sign the last page, which is the consent for surgery as proposed by Dr. Taylor.
+Please bring these forms with you to your rediscussion visit.
+At that time you will initial each page, indicating that you have read the page and sign the last page, which is the consent for surgery as proposed by the Doctor.

-GENERAL INFORMATION This operation is totally and purely elective, therefore a long consultation is essential so that you are educated as well as possible about the procedure.
-Why consider enlargement?
-The decision must be based on your feelings only.
+GENERAL INFORMATION- Like your first surgery, or primary augmentation, this procedure is considered totally/purely elective, therefore a long consultation is essential so that you are completely educated about the procedure.
+Why consider revision of the capsule?
+There are many reasons, but it must be a decision based on your feelings only.
 It must be for you, not for or because of anyone else.

-GOALS
+The alternatives will be discussed with you at length.
+Each subsequent operation carries with it the same risks.

+GOALS-